1. Introduction and Overview.

 If you are a data subject in Europe, you have the right to access, rectify, or erase any personal data we have collected about you through the Service.
 You also have the right to data portability and the right to restrict or object to our processing of personal data we have collected about you through the Service.
 In addition, you have the right to ask us not to process your personal data (or provide it to third parties to process) for marketing purposes or purposes materially different than for which it was originally collected or subsequently authorized by you.
 You may withdraw your consent at any time for any data processing we do based on consent you have provided to us.

-To exercise any of these rights, contact us as set forth in the section entitled “Contact Us” below and specify which right you intend to exercise.
+To exercise any of these rights, contact us as set forth in the section entitled “Contact Us” above and specify which right you intend to exercise.
 We will respond to your request within 30 days.
 We may require additional information from you to allow us to confirm your identity.
 Please note that we store information as necessary to fulfil the purposes for which it was collected, and may continue to retain and use the information even after a data subject request for purposes of our legitimate interests, including as necessary to comply with our legal obligations, resolve disputes, prevent fraud, and enforce our agreements.

 If you have any issues with our compliance, you have the right to lodge a complaint with a European supervisory authority.
 We would, however, appreciate the opportunity to address your concerns before you approach a data protection regulator, and would welcome you directing an inquiry first to us.
 In addition to the contact information above, for EU-specific requests, you can reach us at firstname.lastname@example.org.